 By default all users can manage their devices through this self service portal.
-You can specify which roles can manage their devices on this page by configuring a self service portal policy in Configuration \rightarrow Advanced Access Configuration \rightarrow Self Service Portal.
-Then, make sure you assign this policy to the appropriate connection profile in Configuration \rightarrow Policies and Access Control \rightarrow Connection Profiles.
+You can specify which roles can manage their devices on this page by configuring a self service portal policy in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Self Service Portal.
+Then, make sure you assign this policy to the appropriate connection profile in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Connection Profiles.

-By default, this page is accessible in PacketFence managed networks (registration, isolation, inline) and on any interface which has the portal daemon enabled.
-You can prevent this page from being served in PacketFence managed networks by enabling the parameter Status URI only on production network in Configuration \rightarrow Advanced Access Configuration \rightarrow Captive Portal.
+You can also prevent this page from being served in the PacketFence managed networks (registration, isolation, inline) by enabling the parameter Status URI only on production network in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Captive Portal.

-Page will be accessible at https://YOUR_PORTAL_HOSTNAME/status.
+After this, the page will be accessible at https://YOUR PORTAL HOSTNAME/status.

-Once you have configured your self service portal policy, you need to assign it to the appropriate connection profile in Configuration-Policies and Access Control-Connection Profiles.
+Once you have configured your self service portal policy, you need to assign it to the appropriate connection profile in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Connection Profiles.

-You may also have to add the portal listening daemon on your management interface in order for this self service portal to be accessible to your users.
+You may also have to add the 'portal' listening daemon on your management interface in order for this self service portal to be accessible to your users.